Your cart

 Biography

-Anton was a founding member of SMP Ensemble, and for many years a member of three Wellington-based gamelan ensembles, Gamelan Padhang Moncar (Javanese), Gamelan Taniwha Jaya (Balinese) and Gamelan First Smile (Cirebon).
-He has also played in numerous Wellington-based bands.
+Anton is one of the founding members of Wellington-based SMP Ensemble (though not currently an active contributor).
+Anton joined the Wellington gamelan community in 2005, and has performed with (and composed for) three Wellington-based gamelan ensembles, Gamelan Padhang Moncar (Javanese), Gamelan Taniwha Jaya (Balinese) and Gamelan First Smile (Cirebon).
+He has also played in numerous Wellington-based alternative and experimental bands as well as the Australian blues rock ensemble, Ronnie P and the Free Riders.

-As composer, Anton has had works performed and workshopped by the New Zealand Symphony Orchestra, The New Zealand String Quartet, SMP Ensemble, Gamelan Padhang Moncar, Gamelan Taniwha Jaya (including at the 2007 and 2013 Yogyakarta Gamelan Festivals in Java, Indonesia), yangqin player, Wang Hui, guitarist, Dylan Lardelli, and Sounds of the Engine House Ensemble (at the International Anthony Burgess Foundation, Manchester, in 2015).
+As composer, Anton has had works performed or workshopped/recorded by the New Zealand Symphony Orchestra, New Zealand String Quartet, SMP Ensemble, Gamelan Padhang Moncar and Gamelan Taniwha Jaya (including at the 2007 and 2013 Yogyakarta Gamelan Festivals in Java, Indonesia), Gamelan First Smile, Wang Hui (yangqin), the guitarist Dylan Lardelli, and Sounds of the Engine House Ensemble (at the International Anthony Burgess Foundation, Manchester, in 2015).
 Anton’s mixed chamber group piece, Two Moments was performed and recorded live under the baton of Dutch maestro, Lucas Vis in March 2010.
-Three of Anton's recent compositions for gamelan appear on Rattle Records' Naga (2014), and his electroacoustic work Podroze appears on SMP Ensemble's album Podroze - Journeys (2010).
-A number of Anton’s electroacoustic miniatures have received international playback via the Vox Novus 60x60 series.
-Anton co-convened the annual CANZ Nelson Composers Workshop with Carol Shortis in 2010 and 2011.
+Three of Anton's compositions for gamelan appear on Rattle Records' Naga (2014), and his electroacoustic work Podroze appears on SMP Ensemble's album Podroze - Journeys (2010).
+Several of Anton’s electroacoustic miniatures have received international playback via the Vox Novus 60x60 series.

 Photo credit: Seth Lazar